READY TO PLEASE THE WHOLE FAMILY

 The golden retriever’s temperament is a defining characteristic of the breed, and it’s described in breeding terms as “kindly, friendly and confident”.
-These are good family pets, and are particularly patient with children, especially if they’re properly socialised and trained since birth.
+These are good family pets, and are they particularly patient with children, especially if they’re properly socialized and trained since birth.

 The dog is also known for its intelligence.
-The breed is catalogued in fourth place (of 131 breeds analysed) in Stanley Coren’s dog intelligence classification, just after border collies, poodles and German shepherds, due to its capacity for to be trained and obey commands.
+The breed is catalogued in fourth place (of 131 breeds analysed) in Stanley Coren’s dog intelligence classification, just after border collies, poodles and German shepherds, due to its capacity for being trained and obey commands.